swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 **Conclusion:**
 A solid approach with no external moving parts.
-Doesn't allow for blackbox integration testing, but gets your pretty close for not much effort.
+Doesn't allow for blackbox integration testing, but gets you pretty close for not much effort.
 I'd say this fits the [80/20 rule][par].

 ## Use WireMock